Number 2 (N2)

 Seeing It Differently

 Interpreting early counting systems and puzzling over optical illusions set students off on an advanced examination of counting in Seeing It Differently (N2).
 This module celebrates difference by challenging students to see, count and systematically record dot patterns in multiple ways.
-In doing so, they generate numerical expressions that look different but must signify the same value.
-Following on work in Knowing the Unknown (A1), these exercises will strengthen their understanding of computational equivalence.
-A focus on the structure of these dot patterns also supports students in generalising their counting systems toward thinking about the nth term of a sequence.
+In doing so, they generate numerical expressions that look different but must be worth the same.
+Following on work in Knowing the Unknown (A1), this module aims to strengthen students’ understanding of equivalent expressions, while also connecting these expressions to a geometrical arrangement.
+Its focus on the structure of various dot patterns also supports students in generalising their counting systems toward thinking about the nth term of a sequence.

 In the second part of the module, students are introduced to the ratio table through the context of recipes.
-The ratio table is an extremely powerful tool (somewhat like an expanded bar model) that is extensively applicable across many topics in Number and Proportional Reasoning.
+The ratio table — a bar model without scale — is an extremely powerful tool that is extensively applicable across many topics in Number and Proportional Reasoning.
 In Seeing It Differently (N2), students practice using the ratio table to reason about density, compare best buys and as a more intuitive method for long multiplication and long division.

 Overview of Seeing it Differently